 Naturally acid foods are defined as those foods that have a naturally-occurring pH of less than or equal to 4.6.
 Most pathogenic microorganisms will not grow or reproduce in an environment with this level of acidity.
 Low-acid foods are those with a pH in excess of 4.6.
 Acidified foods are low-acid foods to which acids are added in order to lower pH to 4.6 or less.
 Examples of acidified foods include pickled vegetables and eggs.
 Low-acid canned foods are defined as foods that undergo a thermal process prior to being placed in a hermetically-sealed (airtight) container.
 Examples of low-acid canned foods include canned beans or peas.

-If the product you wish to register with our office does not fall under one of these exemptions in a clear and obvious way, you may be required to consult a process authority to determine whether the process for making your product(s) and your firm may need to be registered with the federal Food and Drug Administration.
+You may be required to consult a process authority to determine whether the process for making your product(s) and your firm may need to be registered with the federal Food and Drug Administration.
 Process authorities are highly-qualified individuals who through industry or regulatory experience, advanced academic training, or a combination thereof, are sufficiently knowledgeable about microbial hazards and safe food processing that they can evaluate foods and the processes used to manufacture them in order to determine whether they are compliant with regulatory requirements.
 FDU sanitarians as a rule lack this training and experience, so you will need to obtain this information from a third-party, private or academic entity.
 Written verification of the appropriate category and any additional requirements for your product from the process authority will be required before you can complete the product registration process.

 Additionally, if the process authority determines that you are producing an acidified or thermally-processed low-acid canned food that falls under the 113 or 114 regulations, you will be required to submit documentation that the firm has registered as an acidified or low-acid food products firm with FDA and that your process or processes have been filed with FDA.
 You can obtain more information about process-filing and registration from your process authority or from FDA.